-In the meantime, Dr. Emerson's Sam had not been

-the only black to take up residence on Iowa soil.
-In L the mid-1830s men and women who had set themselves to pioneer a new land crossed the great river, fashioned tiny urban enclaves along the Mississippi shore, and then began to scatter inland, following the northwestward inclination of rivers into the southern Iowa drift plain, a country of level lowlands, timbered slopes, and grassy upland divides.
+n the meantime, Dr. Emerson's Sam had not been the only black to take up residence on Iowa soil.
+In the mid-1830s men and women who had set themselves to pioneer a new land crossed the great river, fashioned tiny urban enclaves along the Mississippi shore, and then began to scatter inland, following the northwestward inclination of rivers into the southern Iowa drift plain, a country of level lowlands, timbered slopes, and grassy upland divides.
 From the level crests of these ridges curious land-lookers gazing westward could sometimes glimpse an illusion that the ancient, pre-alluvial contour of the earth's surface had somehow reconstituted itself, stretching ahead of them like some calm midwestern seascape, receding toward a flat horizon beneath the big pale sky.
-Upriver, above the Raccoon forks of the Des Moines, the north bend of the Iowa, and the rapids of the Cedar and the Wapsipinicon, the streambeds finally opened out, their enclosing landforms giving way to the gentler roll of the great prairie.
-Here the land rose more authentically to an uncluttered skyline, its sweep suggesting the awesome infinity of space.
-It was, they were to discover, the most uniformly rich agricultural region of its size, perhaps, anywhere on earth.
+Upriver, above the Raccoon forks of the Des Moines, the north bend of the Iowa, and the rapids of the Cedar and the Wapsipinison found himself without a job.
+Pending reinstatement, he returned to the old site of Poweshiek's village, now a flourishing young roll of the great prairie.
+Here the land rose death at the town of Bentonsport, founded on the lower Des Moines in 1839, was that of Shapley Ross's slave, "Aunt Mornin."
+Ross, an early surveyor who stoutly maintained that the area actually lay within Missouri, a slave state, also owned at least two other slaves.
+Forty miles upriver at the new Sauk and Mesquakie agency, two female slaves cooked meals for the construction gang putting up agency buildings.
+Two others, purchased in Missouri, belonged to a white trader and his Indian wife.
+The Indian agent himself, General Joseph Street, owned several slaves; all were freed at his death in 1840.